jlu005807/jlu005807.github.io/README.md

 - **Comment Integration**: Stable positioning with DOM mutation monitoring
 - **Fixed Background**: Optimized background images for all devices including Windows 100% scaling
 - **Responsive Foreground**: Adaptive foreground positioning for portrait orientation on mobile devices

+## 🎵 Built-in Music Player

+- Persistent playback across pages: an iframe-based player communicates with the parent page via postMessage to keep music playing during navigation.
+- Playlist-friendly behavior: switching tracks from the playlist does not auto-close the list or player — you can change tracks repeatedly until you manually close the playlist.
+- Touch and drag optimizations: improved mobile touch handling and smooth, requestAnimationFrame-backed dragging for progress and volume controls; sliders can be dragged freely across the page.
+- Lightweight and compatible: keyboard controls and broad browser support; UI is decoupled from page content to minimize side effects.

 ## 🔧 Development